kc-z-e-n/PopcornTogether/README.md

   - A working system with the core features
     - Account Authentication
     - Movie Search
-    - Personal Profile
+    - Personal Profile & Watch Statistics
     - Watchedlist
     - Wishlist
-    - Watch Statistics
+    - Movie Discovery
-  - User has edit access for the watchedlist
+  - User has edit access for the Watchedlist and Wishlist
   - The app produces a list of movies given a set of filters, after search by user
   - Deployment of core features